Metab0i/Mora--bot/README.md

 `pick <this .or that .or this ...> ` : picks one of many given items e.g. %pick this or that or this 2 or that 2 -> picks this

 `pick` : 1 or 0?

+`ranum <number> <number> x<number>` : generates a random number or set of numbers proceeding from given values.
+First 2 numbers are what define range, last number with "x" prefix is how many random numbers in a given range a user would like to receive.

 `bruh` : for real bruh moments

 `oof` : oof sounds